 Fundraising is vital for all organizations, so take a creative approach to generate any and all revenue possibilities.
 Ready to find out how athletic footwear can boost your organization’s funds?
-Let’s dive straight in!
+Let’s jump straight in!

 1. Host a Running Shoe Drive Fundraiser